 How dental insurance waiting periods work

-Waiting period is the period after purchasing a dental insurance plan when the policyholder cannot access the full benefits of the plan.
+The waiting period is the period after purchasing a dental insurance plan when the policyholder cannot access the full benefits of the plan.
 The length of waiting periods differs, ranging from a few weeks to a year.
 However, there are dental insurance plans in Alabama and Indiana without waiting periods.

 Why waiting periods?